 We represent many divorcing individuals in the Boulder region of Colorado.
 This includes spouses of those with high-value assets.
 When our attorneys bring up the possibility that a spouse may be hiding assets from the property division process, our clients often display shock.
 They don’t seem to understand that this is a big issue in many High-Net worth divorces.

 Whether it is because of greed, spite or emotional pain, some people do attempt to keep their spouses from receiving a fair share when a High-Net worth divorce occurs.
 Some of the ways people try to hide assets include the following.

 - Paying income to fake employees

 - Pocketing business funds instead of depositing them

 - Secretly withdrawing funds from a bank account

 - Overpaying bills and then receiving refund checks

 - “Loaning” money to a friend or family member for recovery later

-Fortunately, not everyone involved in a high-asset divorce engages in this illegal and immoral behavior.
+Fortunately, not everyone involved in a High-Net worth divorce engages in this illegal and immoral behavior.
 However, it is in your best interest to give the matter careful consideration.
 If you decide that hiding assets is a possibility on the part of your spouse, speak with your divorce attorney.